ShlomoLove/Abibas-SDC-Details-Module/README.md

   ```
 3. There are two server options

-To Start Postgres Server
+To Start Postgres Server:
 - npm postgresStart

-To Start Mongo Server
+To Start Mongo Server:
 - npm mongoStart